Phala-Network/awesome-phat-contracts/README.md

 - [Github Attestation](https://github.com/Phala-Network/fat-contract-workshop) - a workshop demonstrating how to write a Fat Contract with its HTTP request capability on Phala
 - [X-Chain HTTP Request: Subgraph NounsDAO](https://github.com/HashWarlock/phat-contract-examples/tree/master/examples/subgraph-nouns) - demonstrate how to make a HTTPS request to an indexing service Subgraph to query information about the NounsDAO collection in a Fat Contract
 - [Roshambo](https://github.com/HashWarlock/phat-contract-examples/tree/master/examples/roshambo) - a game of Roshambo (Rock, Paper, Scissors) in a Fat Contract
+- [Oracle Workshop](https://github.com/Phala-Network/oracle-workshop) - an extensive workshop demonstrating how to write an Oracle with Fat Contracts

 ## Ink!
 Smart Contract Examples
 - [OpenBrush Library](https://github.com/Supercolony-net/openbrush-contracts) - OpenBrush is a library for smart contract development on ink!